SaraMathews/My-Healthy-Mind/README.md

 ### Home Page with navigation

 The Home Page offers visitors a welcoming text and an image capturing the purpose of the website.
 A navbar is displayed on the top of the page for easy navigation between the websites different pages.
-A footer is displayed on the bottom of the page.
+The navbar items differ depending on if the user/visitor is signed in or not.
+A footer is displayed on the bottom of the page with links to social media platforms.

 ![Homepage with navbar visitor](docs/header_navbar.png)
 ![Navbar user](docs/navbar_loggedin.png)